8 min read

 Step 1: Moving filters and presets into a collapsible drawer.

 I introduced a collapsible drawer for filters and presets, which gives control to users and allows them to choose not to see the filters when they aren't actively being used.
-This ensures that the filters are accessible when needed but can also be neatly tucked away to maximize screen space for opportunities.
+This ensures that the filters are accessible when needed but can also be easily hidden to maximize screen space for opportunities.

 Step 2: Making filters and presets more discoverable.